gavinying/modpoll/README.md

 The MQTT topic uses `<mqtt_topic_prefix>/<device_name>` pattern, <mqtt_topic_prefix> is provided by `--mqtt-topic-prefix` argument, the default value is `modpoll`  and <device_name> is provided by the Modbus configure file.

 > ⚠️ **Note:** The `--mqtt-topic-prefix` argument is deprecated and will be removed in the future release.
 Use `--mqtt-publish-topic-pattern` and `--mqtt-subscribe-topic-pattern` instead.
 If both are used, `--mqtt-topic-prefix` argument will take precedence in order to keep backward compatibility.

-We encourage user to switch to MQTT topic pattern arguments, so that user can customize the MQTT topics with more flexibility.
-MQTT subscription can also be disabled by setting 'mqtt-subscribe-topic-pattern' to empty.
 See [document](https://gavinying.github.io/modpoll/usage.html#Named%20Arguments) for details.

 <p align="center">